About the course

 We place great emphasis on sharing feedback with your peers and colleagues.
 You’ll complete a weekly reflection and contribute to discussions online in order to further develop your understanding of the role of a secondary teacher.

-All applications to London Met teacher training programmes and those offered in conjunction by our School Direct partners are handled at our Admissions Office based at our Holloway Road site.
-Once received, your application will be checked and assessed to confirm your suitability.
+All applications to London Met teacher training programmes and those offered in conjunction by our School Direct partners are checked and assessed at our Admissions Office based at our Holloway Road site.

-Shortlisted applicants will be invited to choose a suitable interview date from our Eventbrite listings.
-All interviews are held at the Holloway site and are approximately two weeks apart.
+Shortlisted applicants will be invited to interview.
+All interviews are held at the Holloway site and are approximately two to three weeks apart.
 If you've applied to multiple routes of the same course offered by London Met (ie directly to London Met and also to one of our partner schools for the same subject) you only need to attend one interview.

 Once you're interviewed we will normally confirm the decision through UCAS within one week.
 If you're offered a place we will additionally email you to confirm how to meet any conditions of your offer.